-For the first in Armenian literature, patriotic ideas were expressed in poetic form, awakening national self-confidence and hope that the nation scattered in the world of historical cataclysms will one day return home and experience prosperity.
+For the first in Armenian literature, patriotic ideas were expressed in ideas in poetic form, awakening national self-confidence and hope that the nation scattered in the world of historical cataclysms will one day return home and experience prosperity.
 Poem is dedicated to real political events.
-The attacks of Arabs that debilitate Edessa, the conquest of Edessa are described expressively.
+The attacks of Arab that debilitate Edessa, the conquest of Edessa are described expressively.
 Life in peacetime is contrasted with the ravages of wartime cruelty.
-Deep mourning for the devastated , looted city, slaughtered , captive inhabitants.
-There is a call to take revenge on aliens for her difficult fate , although the reason for this is explained in a purely Christian spirit.
-The lyrical hero is personified in the poem - the poem was written by dimarrnuthyan dzevov.
-Snorhali has created "Knodj kendani, amboghdjakan bnavoruthyun" Created a bright realistic image of a mother that has lost her children.
+Deep mourning for the devastated, looted city, slaughtered, captive inhabitants.
+There is a call to take revenge on aliens for her difficult fate, although the reason for this is explained in a purely Christian spirit.
+The lyrical hero is personified in the poem - the poem was written by "dimarrnuthyan dzevov".
+Snorhali created a bright realistic image of a mother that has lost her children.